fabiohsv-cit/ciandt-components-factory/README.md

 # ciandt-components-factory
-Factory helper to create with facility angularjs components (controllers, directives, filters...) and ensures that all dependencies are loaded before, using requirejs.
-In other words, the factory easily integrate requirejs and angular.
-The factory should be used on javascript file to declare same angularjs components types.
-Each components types has a factory function.
+Factory helper to easily create angularjs components (controllers, directives, filters...) and ensures that all dependencies are loaded before it, using requirejs.
+In other words, the factory easily integrates requirejs and angular.
+The factory should be used on a javascript file to declare same angularjs components types.
+Each component type has a factory function.
 See more below.

 ### Install